bOti234/roguelike-game-with-pygame-library/README.md

 -Cleaning up settings.py

--Implementing that a maximum of 5 weapons can be equipped by the player.

--Adding minibosses, bosses, and events (kinda like a quick time event, where you have to dodge a bunch of enemies or projectiles) to the game.
+-Adding bosses to the game.

 There are other problems that need to be fixed, but those didn't really come to my mind.
 There are also biger parts of the project that are not yet implemented, those come later (e.g., main menu, settings menu, map selector, starter weapon selector, log in/sign up. user profile editing, scoreboard, etc.)